 - Struggling to keep on target with weight loss

-- Relaxing the mind
+- Relax your mind

-Weight loss begins in the mind.
+You health begins in your mind.

 Cravings.
 Habits.
 Temptations.
 Will power.
 It’s all mind.

-Before you eat a chocolate bar, for example, you will have experienced a mental process that leads to the action of eating.
+Before you eat a chocolate bar, for example, you will experience a mental process that leads to the action of eating.
 You may well have seen a chocolate bar in your mind or imagined the taste of a chocolate bar.
 This mental process is the trigger, the cause of your desire for chocolate.
-By changing this desire at its root level your learn to retrain your mind, to completely eliminate your desire for chocolate, even to replace that desire with desire for something healthy.
+By changing this desire at its root level you learn to retrain your mind, to completely eliminate your desire for chocolate, even to replace that desire with desire for something healthy.

-Meditation lowers your Basal Metabolic Rate (BMR)
+1: Lower your Basal Metabolic Rate (BMR)

 Biological assimilation is the process through which the body breaks down nutrients and then assimilate those nutrients into the body.